gypsydave5/antiquo-numero/README.md

-antiquo-numero
+Antiquo Numero
 ==============
+###*(Roman Numerals)*

-Writing a Roman Numeral module fo Ruby as a kata at Makers Academy
+Writing a Roman Numeral module fo Ruby as a kata at Makers Academy, and trying them all out.